-Finland's foreign and EU policy in the Arctic region
+Finland's foreign and EU policy on the Arctic

-Finland’s foreign and EU policy in the Arctic region is based on the cooperation conducted in the EU, the Arctic Council and the Barents Euro-Arctic Council as well as within the Northern Dimension Partnerships.
+Finland’s foreign and EU policy on the Arctic builds on cooperation in the EU, the Arctic Council and the Barents Euro-Arctic Council, and in the context of the Northern Dimension Partnerships.
 Nordic cooperation strengthens Finland’s Arctic role.

-Supporting the environmental cooperation and addressing the interests of the Indigenous Peoples are part of Finland’s Arctic foreign and EU policy.
+Environmental cooperation and respect for the interests of indigenous populations are important elements of Finland’s Arctic foreign and EU policy.